Magnetic flux quantum: Derivation of the superconducting flux quantum

+A recent research work highlights that the concept of photon emerges directly from the Faraday law of induction of classical electromagnetism while assuming magnetic flux quantization.

 Measuring the magnetic flux

-Prior to the 2019 redefinition of the SI base units, the magnetic flux quantum was measured with great precision by exploiting the Josephson effect.
-When coupled with the measurement of the von Klitzing constant R_{K} = h/e^{2}, this provided the most accurate values of Planck's constant h obtained until 2019.
-This may be counterintuitive, since h is generally associated with the behavior of microscopically small systems, whereas the quantization of magnetic flux in a superconductor and the quantum Hall effect are both emergent phenomena associated with thermodynamically large numbers of particles.
+Prior to the 2019 revision of the SI, the magnetic flux quantum was measured with great precision by exploiting the Josephson effect.
+When coupled with the measurement of the von Klitzing constant R_{K} = h/e^{2}, this provided the most accurate values of the Planck constant h obtained until 2019.
+This may be counterintuitive, since h is generally associated with the behaviour of microscopically small systems, whereas the quantization of magnetic flux in a superconductor and the quantum Hall effect are both emergent phenomena associated with thermodynamically large numbers of particles.